balladeer/effective-enigma/burrow/content/02_development.md

 Strung across the hallway sat a trio of humanoid-sized checkpoints: chain-link fences with three controlled-entry doors installed and ribbon-cordoned lanes leading up to each, dividing people into two groups: visitors and residents.

-When my turn arrived, I approached the terminal, the only Kihǔ in the line of eight residents transiting back to the rocky Burrow.
+When my turn arrived, I approached the terminal, the only Kihû in the line of eight residents transiting back to the rocky Burrow.
 Ahead of me, the gray metal door slid shut.
 I looked around for the stool that Adena typically provided for us; the hand-print reader was built for taller beings.